 Comprehensive Resource Center for the Military Justice Improvement Act

-Looking to end the epidemic of sexual assault in the military, a bipartisan coalition of 55 Senators - 44 Democrats and 11 Republicans - came together to reverse the systemic fear that victims of military sexual assault have described in deciding whether or not to report the crimes committed against them due to the clear bias and inherent conflicts of interest posed by the military chain of command’s current sole decision-making power over whether cases move forward to a trial.
+Looking to end the epidemic of sexual assault in the military, a bipartisan coalition of 55 Senators - 43 Democrats, 11 Republicans and 1 Independent - came together to reverse the systemic fear that victims of military sexual assault have described in deciding whether or not to report the crimes committed against them due to the clear bias and inherent conflicts of interest posed by the military chain of command’s current sole decision-making power over whether cases move forward to a trial.
 While this common sense proposal was filibustered on the Senate floor, the fight to pass this critically needed reform continues.

 The carefully crafted Military Justice Improvement Act (MJIA) S.1752, moves the decision whether to prosecute any crime punishable by one year or more in confinement to independent, trained, professional military prosecutors, with the exception of crimes that are uniquely military in nature, such as disobeying orders or going Absent Without Leave.
 The decision whether to prosecute 37 serious crimes uniquely military in nature, plus all crimes punishable by less than one year of confinement, would remain within the chain of command.

-According to the FY2012 SAPRO report released earlier this year by the Defense Department:
+According to the FY2012 SAPRO report released last year by the Defense Department: